38th Annual Stanford Invitational

 They/Them

-This will be my first year judging college.
 When I debated I was pretty much exclusively reading policy things.
 I think that my judging is probably a lot more middle of the road.
-I really don't care that much what kind of debate you wanna have I just hope it is interesting.
+I really don't care that much what kind of debate you wanna have I just hope it is interesting but my experience is certainly more in the policy direction.
+This year I have been much less involved in debate than I have for about a decade.
+Don't assume I am super in the know about the topic.

 Fine judge for silly impact turns.
 I am not asking for you to read bad arguments, but I am expecting you to be able to answer bad arguments.